Arden Cho: YouTube

 Cho was previously a part of the "Artichoke and Peachies" joint YouTube blogging channel with Grace Su.
 The account has since been shut down.
 She has also appeared in the web series KTown Cowboys.
 She has her own YouTube channel, ardenBcho, with over 300 videos, predominantly featuring vlogging, song covers, and original music videos.
-She had over 500,000 subscribers as of February 2020.
+She had over 531,000 subscribers as of May 2025.
+In July 2025, Cho collaborated with actor and singer Cha Eun-woo on an acoustic cover of "Free", a song from the animated film KPop Demon Hunters.

 Modeling

 Cho won the 2004 Miss Korea Chicago competition, giving her the opportunity to take part in the Miss Korea Pageant in Seoul.
 At one point, she was in talks for a television show in Korea but walked away from the opportunity due to weight loss and plastic surgery requirements.
 In 2010, the cosmetic brand Clinique announced Cho as the model for their newest advertisement campaign in Asia.
 The campaign was launched in mid-November 2010.
 Cho modeled for Reebok Korea in 2010 and for Nike Japan in 2008.
 She has also modeled for Apple and Alexander McQueen and appeared in Vogue, Purple Fashion and Nylon Magazine.

 Music

 In 2010, Cho and Ktown Cowboys actor Shane Yoon were the MCs for the Korean music group JYJ's tour in the United States.
 In 2011, Cho released her first single, "I'm Just a Girl".
 Cho was the co-writer, composer and singer; Ed Huang was co-writer and music producer.
 On February 25, 2011, Cho released a self-produced music video for the single on YouTube featuring Tim Lacatena.
 Cho had plans to tour her debut EP My True Happy in 2013 before landing a recurring role on Teen Wolf.
 Cho premiered her single "Simply" in September 2019.

 Other ventures

 Cho is an avid poker player and has been playing since 2002.
-She competed in the 2018 World Series of Poker, placing 662nd with $21,750.
+She competed in the 2018 World Series of Poker Main Event, placing 662nd for $21,750.
+Her biggest live cash was in January 2024 at the PGT Championship $1,000,000 freeroll: she came in second, winning $200,000.

 On February 6, 2019, it was announced that Cho had become CEO of Leonard & Church, a New York City-based watch company.
+The company closed in 2020.

 Personal life

 Cho is a Christian.
-Cho has a black belt in taekwondo and grew up training with her father, who is a grandmaster.
+She has a black belt in taekwondo and grew up training with her father, who is a grandmaster.

 In April 2021, in the midst of an uptick in anti-Asian racism regarding the COVID-19 pandemic, Cho said she was walking her dog when a man called her slurs and threatened her life.
 She picked up her dog and ran when he approached her.
 She said the increase in hate crimes "has triggered a lot of these [childhood] memories".